 Hours from Nagoya: 2 – 3

 Train: JR Central Limited Express Hida or JR Takayama Main Line to Takayama Station.

 Eat: Hida Beef Nigiri Sushi

-Takayama is well-known for Hida beef and you can find many places selling it all over town.
-That said, one of the ways to best enjoy this treat is to have it as sushi!
+Takayama is well-known for Hida beef.
+Many places sell it all over town, but one of the best ways to enjoy this treat is to have it as sushi!

-Eateries like Hida Kotte Ushi and Sakaguchiya sell Hida beef nigiri sushi — lightly-blowtorched beef is placed atop sushi rice and served on a crispy rice cracker.
-It’s delicate and delicious, well worth the price and calories!
+Eateries like Hida Kotte Ushi and Sakaguchiya sell Hida beef nigiri sushi.
+You’ll get lightly-blowtorched beef and sushi rice served atop a crispy rice cracker.
+It’s delicate and delicious — well worth the price!